 William James pointed out a hundred years ago in what he called the "psychologist's fallacy," that what a theory posits, e.g. atoms-or atoms reduced to quarks, leptons and Higgs bosons-is what the theory is likely to "discover."
 This "discovery" then "proves" the theory.

 Alas, altering the trajectory of such belief discoveries in the "Big Science" of today, with international trillions of dollars and thousands of scientific careers and reputations at stake, is not socio-culturally likely.
 Ah, the irrefragable, wonderfully circular logic of Scientism.
 Don't you love it?

-Unfortunately such logical dependence of deductively certain truth derived from the intrinsically equivocal experimental/empirical, always changing data of our sense experience is not logically possible.
-To attempt to derive such logical certainty is to commit Aristotle's logical fallacy of "affirming the consequent," an invalid form of logical deductive inference.
+Any attempt to derive such logical certainty is to commit Aristotle's logical fallacy of "affirming the consequent," an invalid form of logical deductive inference.
 Scientist's and their objectivist philosophical ideologues must at last acknowledge that-while marvelously practical-empirical, contingent sense experience cannot validate necessarily certain and universal knowledge/truth propositions.
-Philosophers of physics, philosophers of religion and religious thinkers have dedicated vast quantities of ink to this logical truth.
+Philosophers of physics, philosophers of religion, and religious studies folks have dedicated vast quantities of paper and ink to this logical truth.
 How long before the big business of Big Science physics gets it?

 Moreover, the reductionist "naturalism" of the natural sciences reduces the natural world to an unnatural, unreal, meaningless spectral Planck scale micro-world which is, ipso facto, forever beyond human conceptual comprehension and elaboration.

-That the ultimate nature of mind with its arising spacetime realities is conceptually (if not contemplatively) incomprehensible may well be the case, but this 2400 year old "old paradigm" and its obsessively physicalist arguments are circular and self-sealing, not to mention skeptical and nihilistic as to humanity's urgent problems of knowledge, morals and governance.
-Social caveat: don't argue this point at cocktail parties, or worse yet, in a court of law.
+That the ultimate nature of mind with its arising spacetime realities is conceptually (if not contemplatively) incomprehensible may well be the case, but this 2400 year old "old paradigm" and its obsessively physicalist/materialist arguments for a purely objective RWOT are circular and self-sealing, not to mention skeptical and nihilistic as to humanity's urgent problems of knowledge, morals and governance. ("The Collapse of Objective Reality: Quantum Non-Locality and Buddhist Emptiness", www.davidpaulboaz.org).
+Social caveat: don't argue this point at cocktail parties, with your shrink, or in a court of law.